matanbt/interp-jailbreak/README.md

 ## Usage

-Useful entry points are demonstrated in the [demo notebook](./demo.ipynb).
+Common entry points are demonstrated in the [demo notebook](./demo.ipynb).
 There, we reproduce the extensive GCG universality analysis (§3), calculation of the *dominance score* (Eq.
 3, §5) over different prompts, which can be aggregated per GCG suffixes, leading to their *hijacking strength* (§6).

 ## Additional Usage
 Coming soon...